Can Lyme disease and chronic infections cause cancer?

 - Muscle aches

-- Pain and/ or tenderness in the bones
+- Pain and/or tenderness in the bones

-Common Lyme disease signs and symptoms
+Common signs and symptoms of Lyme disease

 - Chest pain